Support & Resources

 Drink plenty of water during treatment with VENCLEXTA to help reduce your risk of getting TLS.
 Drink 6 to 8 glasses (about 56 ounces total) of water each day, starting 2 days before your first dose, on the day of your first dose of VENCLEXTA, and each time your dose is increased.

 Your healthcare provider may delay, decrease your dose, or stop treatment with VENCLEXTA if you have side effects.
+When restarting VENCLEXTA after stopping for 1 week or longer, your healthcare provider may again check for your risk of TLS and change your dose.

 Who should not take VENCLEXTA?